 |CogPrints is an electronic archive for self-archive papers in the areas of Psychology, Neuroscience, Linguistics, Computer Science, Philosophy, Biology, Medicine, Anthropology, etc.|

-To search for more OA repositories, visit OpenDOAR (Directory of Open Access Repositories, an authoritative directory of academic open access repositories).
+To find more OA repositories, check OpenDOAR (Directory of Open Access Repositories, an authoritative directory of academic open access repositories).